vigneshavm/Interview-questions/Javascript1.md

 <br>

-## Redirect to a new page in JavaScript
+## Redirecting to a New Page in JavaScript

 <!-- Update here: /questions/how-do-you-redirect-to-a-new-page-in-javascript/en-US.mdx -->